arqalite/fire-king-guide/src/combos/ponix/arvata/1-princess-arvata-ulcanix.md

 4. Activate Island - destroy [_Fire King Avatar Arvata_] in your hand, then add [_Sacred Fire King Garunix_] from your Deck to your hand.
 5. Activate Sacred - Special Summon it from your hand.
 6. Activate Sacred again - destroy [_Fire King Courtier Ulcanix_] in your Deck.
-7. Activate Ulcanix - Special Summon [_Fire King High Avatar Garunix_] from the Deck.
+7. Activate Ulcanix - Special Summon [_Fire King High Avatar Garunix_] from your Deck.
 8. Link Summon [_Promethean Princess, Bestower of Flames_].
 9. Activate Princess - Special Summon Arvata from the GY.